LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 navigating to files and directories of files (libraries).
 See the relevant diagram options below in order to take advantage of these features.

-When generating diagrams for libraries, is possible to split a diagram with several disconnected entity graphs using the `ccomps` command-line executable.
+When generating diagrams for multiple libraries or directories, it's possible to split a diagram with several disconnected library or directory graphs using the `ccomps` command-line executable.
 For example:

 	ccomps -x -o subdiagram.dot diagram.dot